Languages – Lower Intermediate 1 (3 modules)

-To develop the ability to communicate effectively about a range of everyday matters in standard written and spoken language.
+To develop the ability to deal with routine tasks requiring a direct exchange of information on familiar topics and activities.
+To be able to handle social exchanges in standard written and spoken language.

 Who is this course for?